adamlightuk/battleships/README.md

 # battleships

 To play, you need cryptography and pillow packages.
-Run the following in a terminal
+As well as Python insalled Run the following in a terminal

 pip install cryptography